xtrul/motioncam-player/README.md

 - If the AMD encoder is unavailable the export aborts and logs to `hevc_export_log.txt`.
 - The log file lists these settings so you can verify the parameters used.

-See `docs/Batcher_Enhancement_Spec.md` for proposed improvements to the MotionCam Batcher add-on.
+See `docs/Converter_Enhancement_Spec.md` for proposed improvements to the MotionCam Converter add-on.